min2ha/ukwa-site/content/target/59362/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# WW1 Commemoration – Announcing a second exhibition in 2017

 In 2014 the museum marked this important occasion with the exhibition “WW1: The Hadhams on the Home Front”, the event “WW1: The Village Show” and a series of talks including “Warhorse, Being Joey”.
 This project was funded by HLF’s WW1 Then and Now programme.